DaleMG/DaleMG/README.md

 - 👋 Hi, I’m @DaleMG
 - 🌱 I’m currently studying computer science at university.
-- 📫 you can contact me through email and instagram.
+- 📫 you can contact me through email.
 - email: dale.geronimo1@gmail.com
-- ig: doodsdale

 <!---
 DaleMG/DaleMG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.